 In other words, a life insurance provider doesn’t get to keep death benefit money just because no one claims it.

 When a policyholder passes away, their beneficiary might not know that they can claim a death benefit.
 They might not even realize a life insurance policy exists at all.
+(Complications can also arise if you appoint your minor child as your life insurance beneficiary, especially if they aren't aware of the policy's existence.)
 Insurance companies know who their customers are, so the Unclaimed Life Insurance Benefits Act puts some of the work on them to track their policyholders.

 The Act states that insurance providers are supposed to search the U.S. Social Security Administration’s Death Master File for policyholders’ names on a semi-annual basis.
 That includes checking different spellings of names, nicknames or trying typical errors, like a transposed month and day in the birthdate.
 If they find a match, they have 120 days to wait for beneficiaries to make a claim, and then they need to reach out themselves.